The 5 Best Augmented Reality Games (2020 Edition)

-It actually became an extremely popular health and fitness app.
-The interesting story, which includes audio logs, propel the runner into becoming more engaged with their physical health.
+It became an extremely popular health and fitness app.
+The interesting story, which includes audio logs, propels the runner into becoming more engaged with their physical health.
 What is better than that?
 A game that is not only interesting but keeps you in good shape.

 Something that sets this game apart from Niantic’s games is that the game is completely hands-free.
 Since it is based on physical exertion, the game is primarily made to be played while the player is occupied by running.